 Wool suppresses volatile organic compounds (VOCs) that cause mild allergy issues.
 Like nylon, it’s durable and ideal for areas with continuous foot traffic.

 - Less prone to dirt absorption

 - Easy to clean

 - Could harbor moths and carpet beetle larvae

 A significant part of polypropylene is plastic.
-Also known as Olefin, the synthetic carpet type is water-resistant.
-It’s ideal for areas with high moisture levels.
-Olefin is cheaper but isn’t as durable as other carpet fiber options.
+Also known as Olefin, the synthetic carpet fiber is water-resistant.
+It’s ideal for areas with high moisture levels, like damp basements and outdoor settings.

 For optimal longevity, choose low-pile olefin carpets with a compact looped style.
 The downside of polypropylene is it attracts oils.
 It’s challenging to clean oil spills.
 For this reason, the carpet fiber isn’t ideal for dining rooms or kitchens.

 - It dries up faster than other synthetic types

 - Poor resistance to oil stains